 If your ads aren't converting on Google Ads or Microsoft Ads, there are ways to fix them.
 Our guide will show you how.

-This includes stats that if done right, you can earn $2 for every $1 spent inside Google Ads.
-That Microsoft can lower your CTR 30-50%, increasing your ROAS (Return On Ad Spend) by a phenomenal amount.
+This includes stats that if done right, can earn you $2 for every $1 spent inside Google Ads.
+While on Microsoft you can lower your CTR 30-50%, increasing your ROAS (Return On Ad Spend) by a phenomenal amount.

 These stats are all amazing.
 But in reality, if you’re staring at a set of campaigns that just aren’t converting, they can seem like a far off dream.

 We’re here to help change that.
 These are the top 3 reasons why your Google and Microsoft ads might not be converting and how you can fix them.